jmbredenberg/Mafia-rules/README.md

 ###KABOOM!: (2 uses)

 When you attempt to make a kill, you can use this power by saying “KABOOM” instead of “BANG.”
 All of the target’s items are destroyed (instead of the killer taking them).
 A target who is kaboomed dies, no matter what protection they may have.
-You cannot “KABOOM” someone whom the mafia have tried to kill earlier that day with “BANG.”
+If you are mafia, you cannot “KABOOM” someone whom the mafia have tried to kill earlier that day with “BANG.”
 Kaboom uses will regenerate if they are used on a target with some sort of protection that using a kaboom would circumvent (medkit, microphone, camera, or role powers).

+**Note:** Kaboom regeneration after killing someone with a microphone only occurs if the corresponding receiver still exists and is in the hands of a town-aligned player.
+A similar rule applies for cameras.

 ###Scheme: (1 use)